le-luu/DataDevQuest_Challenges/Challenge_1/README.md

 </ol>

 #### Limitation from the project
-Handling error if the user adds the wrong data in the credential variables (server url, site name, token name, personal access token.
+Handling error if the user adds the wrong data in the credential variables (server url, site name, token name, personal access token).